 Essential Disney World Knowledge

-Launched officially in 2014 Fastpass+ is Disney’s attraction reservation system.
+Fastpass+ is Disney’s attraction reservation system.
 Fastpass+ allows you to book attractions in advance of your arrival at Walt Disney World.
-To get the most from your vacation you must get an understanding of Fastpass+ as soon as possible.

-Your reservation allows you to join a much shorter queue so you can experience the attraction quicker.
-If you don’t use Fastpass+ you will spend a longer period in standby queues.
+Your reservation allows you to join a much shorter line so you can experience the ride quicker.
+If you don’t use Fastpass+ you will spend a more extended period in standby lines.
 In busy periods this will mean you will experience fewer attractions.

 To use Fastpass+ before you visit you must have either: